pprometheus/spa/README.md

-# React SPA Role Challenge
+# React SPA

-This is a React Single Page Application (SPA) that implements a role challenge system, featuring a login page, a dashboard page, and an admin dashboard page.
+This is a React Single Page Application (SPA) that implements a system, featuring a login page, a dashboard page, and an admin dashboard page.

 ## Folder Structure